SnappyGifts/coding-challenge-1/README.md

 - All code should be written in Javascript
 - Challenge is submitted as a **PRIVATE** repository
 - Documentation and maintainability is a plus
-- 3rd packages usage is allowed
+- Open source (NPM packages) usage is allowed

 ## Dataset